Spatio-Temporal Graphical Counterfactuals: An Overview: Differences between POM and SCM

 \subsection{Direct and Indirect Causation}

 Suppose that there is a causal ordered pathway from one treatment variable to another outcome variable.
-Then, if there are one or more variables between the two endpoints, the pathway is called as indirect causation, otherwise, it is called as directed causation.
-Actually, the indirect causation is also called as mediating effect, that has been discussed deeply in Rubin's papers~\cite{indirect1997rubin, indirect2003rubin, indirect2004rubin}.
-Here, Baron-Kenny model~\cite{BK1986, Mediation2022heyas} is introduced to present mediating analysis for potential outcome with graph.
+Then, if there is at least one variable between the two endpoints, the pathway is called indirect causation, otherwise, it is called directed causation.
+Indirect causation also called the mediating effect, has been discussed in depth in Rubin's papers~\cite{indirect1997rubin, indirect2003rubin, indirect2004rubin}.
+Here, the Baron-Kenny model~\cite{BK1986, Mediation2022heyas} is introduced to present a mediating analysis for a potential outcome using a graph.
 As shown in Fig.~\ref{figure: indirect}, $T\rightarrow Y$ is direct causation, and $T\rightarrow X\rightarrow Y$ is indirect causation.

-To analyse indirect causation, causal-steps approach~\cite{BK1986} is proposed, through building three linear regressive models, as shown in Fig.~\ref{figure: indirect}.
-Suppose that the regressive models are fitted sufficiently, the indirect causation would be detected if satisfy \begin{enumerate} \item[1.] coefficients $a, b$ and $c$ are significant; \item[2.] $|b| < |b'|$. \end{enumerate} Another approaches are to test the significance of $H_0: b' - b$~\cite{coefficient1993mackinnon, coefficient2004mackinnon, coefficient2007mackinnon}.
+To analyse indirect causation, the causal-steps approach~\cite{BK1986} is proposed by building three linear regression models, as shown in Fig.~\ref{figure: indirect}.
+Suppose that the regressive models are fitted sufficiently, the indirect causation would be detected if satisfy \begin{enumerate} \item[1.] coefficients $a, b$ and $c$ are significant; \item[2.] $|b| < |b'|$. \end{enumerate} Another approaches are to test the significance of $H_0: b' - b = 0$~\cite{coefficient1993mackinnon, coefficient2004mackinnon, coefficient2007mackinnon}.
 Or, to test the significance of $H_0: ab=0$~\cite{sobel1982, sobel1986}.
-If the correct regressive models are built, the counterfactuals can be calculated, just like SCM in Fig.~\ref{figure: scm}.
-Moreover, they are all regression-based approaches, that restrict the usage in large multivariate datasets, because one needs to test whether a covariate is a confounder or a mediator, and the test process would be time-consuming seriously.
+If the correct regressive models are built, counterfactuals can be calculated, just as in SCM in Fig.~\ref{figure: scm}.
+Moreover, they are all regression-based approaches that are limited for use in large multivariate datasets, because one needs to test whether a covariate is a confounder or a mediator, and this process would be seriously time-consuming.

-But on the contrary, the test process can be faster with Bayesian network in an SCM.
-Here, we provide an algorithm to realize forward counterfactual inference as shown in \textbf{Algorithm~\ref{algorithm: FCI}}, and provide an example to show the inference process as shown in Fig.~\ref{figure: fci}.
+However, the test process can be faster with a Bayesian network in an SCM.
+Here, we propose an algorithm for forward counterfactual inference, as shown in \textbf{Algorithm~\ref{algorithm: FCI}}.
+To clearly demonstrate the principle of \textbf{Algorithm~\ref{algorithm: FCI}}, we first introduce the front-door criterion as follows: \begin{definition}[Front-door Criterion~\cite{diagram1995pearl, overview2009pearl, Causality2009, APrimer2016}] The covariate $X$ is said to satisfy the front-door criterion, if a Bayesian network is built on all the variables relative to $X, Y, T$, and there is an ordered pair $T\rightarrow Y$ that satisfies \begin{enumerate} \item[1.] $X$ intercepts all directed paths from $T$ to $Y$; \item[2.] there is no back-door path from $T$ to $X$; \item[3.] all back-door paths from $X$ to $Y$ are blocked by $T$. \end{enumerate} \end{definition}